 But there are distinctions between the two fields.
-Let’s take a look at what separates supply chain management from logistics, while also exploring how they work together.
+Let’s take a look at supply chain management and logistics more in-depth.
+Here is how supply chain management is different from logistics management and how they work together.

 Logistics is concerned with the storage and transportation of products, and covers things like warehousing, storage, fleet management, inbound and outbound freight, reverse shipping and communication during transit.

 It can also include – depending on the company – customer service, price negotiation for different parts of transportation, manufacturing and packaging.

 Managing a supply chain typically means looking at the bigger picture, an umbrella covering all the components of procuring and sourcing goods.
 Supply management means establishing and maintaining the business relationships that allow a company to bring its goods to the market.
 Logistics is just one part of that process, involving the movement of freight from one place to another.

 Other pieces of supply chain management include cost allocation, third-party negotiation, managing supply and demand and distribution.